Routine Dental Procedures Grand Blanc, MI

 - Dental Crowns.
 If you have suffered extensive damage to one of your teeth or are missing a large amount of enamel due to decay or an infection, you may need dental crowns.
 This is a more extensive dental restoration because a crown is a cap that surrounds your tooth entirely.
 It can be made of a tooth-colored resin or porcelain so that it appears perfectly natural.
 This makes it possible to use crowns on either a front tooth or a back molar.
 Out of all of our routine dental procedures, this one is typically used to restore a tooth that has been cracked or chipped and cannot be restored with a veneer or bonding due to the location of the tooth or severity of the damage.

-Check out what others are saying about our dental services on Yelp: Routine Dental Procedures Grand Blanc
+Check out what others are saying about our dental services on Google: Routine Dental Procedures Grand Blanc

 Questions Answered on This Page

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.

 - Tooth decay is when the enamel of the tooth begins to decay and cause erosion from plaque and tartar on the teeth.

 - Dental caries are also known as cavities and result from a lack of proper oral hygiene leaving plaque that forms tiny holes in the teeth.

 - Dental Checkup